I Like You (A Happier Song)

-"I Like You (A Happier Song)" is a song by American musician Post Malone featuring American rapper and singer Doja Cat.
+"I Like You (A Happier Song)" is a song by American rapper and singer Post Malone featuring fellow American rapper and singer Doja Cat.
 The song was written by the artists alongside Billy Walsh and producers Louis Bell and Jasper Harris.
 It was sent to US contemporary hit radio as the third single from Malone's fourth studio album, Twelve Carat Toothache, on June 3, 2022.
 The song reached number three on the Billboard Hot 100, giving Malone his eleventh top-10 hit on the chart and Doja her sixth.
 It was also nominated for Best Pop Duo/Group Performance at the 65th Grammy Awards.

 Critical reception

 Ben Devlin of MusicOMH praised the chemistry between Post Malone and Doja Cat on the song.
 Conversely, Robin Murray of Clash said that "Doja Cat seems wasted on the frothy 'I Like You (A Happier Song)'".

 Writing for Billboard, Lyndsey Havens ranked it the third best song on Twelve Carat Toothache, noting it "impossible not to smile" at its titular lyric, "I like you, I do," further going on to praise Doja Cat's verse and harmonies which make the song "sweeter."